 on either side.

-Return only hits which are part of a pair of aligning genes having no intervening
+Return only hits which are part of a pair of N aligning genes having no intervening

-Note that a collinear chain is not the same as a SyMAP synteny block, because blocks
+of adjacent aligning genes.
+Note that this is not the same as synteny blocks, which

 Show orphan genes